bhakti36/Groovy-Auction-House/README.md

     AWS Screen Refresh Issue
     Avoid clicking the refresh button and using browser back button, as this may cause display disturbances or unexpected behavior.

     In the Seller → Add Item use case, while images are successfully uploaded to the S3 bucket, there currently isn't a way to view them within the application.
 As the Items when Added are not published, they cannot be viewed in the buyer home page.
+Currently while testing them, they are set as published as default so the added items are visible in the buyer account home page